pepijndevos/pepijndevos.github.com/_posts/2011-07-07-cant-take-value-of-a-macro.markdown

 Now, this is a very long and opinionated post for me already, so I'm going to stop here.
 I highly recommend that you watch the 2 video's I linked to.

-I had in mind to take you through another example of using protocols and function composition to simplify and avoid macros, but I'll just give you [the code][3] and [this][4] and [that][5] as a homeowrk assignment.
+I had in mind to take you through another example of using protocols and function composition to simplify and avoid macros, but I'll just give you [this][3], [this][4] and [that][5] as a homework assignment.

 [1]: http://blip.tv/clojure/christophe-grand-not-dsl-macros-4540700
 [2]: http://blip.tv/clojure/stuart-halloway-simplicity-ain-t-easy-4842694